ras2045/LGO-Deterministic-Predictor-v26/README.md

 ## 🛠️ Build and Usage

-This project is written in C++ and intended for console execution on Windows environments (due to the use of `windows.h` for console control).
+This project is written in C++ and intended for console execution on Windows environments.

 ### Prerequisites
 * A C++ compiler (e.g., MinGW, GCC)
-* A suitable IDE (e.g., Code::Blocks, Visual Studio)

 ### Compilation
 1. Save the code as **`lgojumpfinal.cpp`**.